BatchClayderman/SPSI-CA-ull/README.md

 This is the official simulation implementation of the SPSI-CA cryptography scheme (``PPCT: Privacy-Preserving Contact Tracing Using Concise Private Set Intersection Cardinality``) in C/C++ programming language, which outperforms the baseline, the [PSI-CA cryptography scheme](https://github.com/BatchClayderman/PSI-CA-ull), by making $R$ handles its own data before sharing.

-The datum type is ``unsigned long long int`` (64-bit).
+The datum type used is ``unsigned long long int`` (64-bit).
 The network communication is simulated by memory copying.

 This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).